 - Groupings are completely isolated from each other.
 This means that a given grouping always returns the same set of matching users, regardless of its parent groups.

-For more information about using nested grouping to create a segment, see this example of Advanced nested grouping to search for specific customers.
+For more information about using nested grouping to create a segment, see the example for Advanced nested grouping to search for specific customers in Segment Examples.

 To create an advanced segment, complete the following steps: